fable-compiler/Fable/docs/compiling.md

 ## fableconfig.json

-Rather than passing all the options to the CLI, it's usually more convenient to put them in JSON format in a file named `fableconfig.json` in the same folder as the F# project.
+Rather than passing all the options to the CLI, it may be more convenient to put them in JSON format in a file named `fableconfig.json` within the current directory and let the compiler read them for you.
+You can combine options from the CLI and `fableconfig.json`: when this happens the former will have preference.
-If you call `fable` without arguments, the compiler will try to load the config file from the current directory.

-> Options in the CLI have preference over the config file.

-There are some options exclusive for `fableconfig.json`.
+There are some options exclusive to `fableconfig.json`.

 * **scripts**: Commands that should be executed during specific phases of compilation.
-  Currently only `postbuild` is accepted.
+  Currently only `prebuild` and `postbuild` are accepted.
 For example, if you want to run tests defined in the npm `package.json` file you can write.

 ```json
 {